abdur-rehman-ali/contact_page/README.md

 # Learning from project

-- Convert Figma desing to functional components
+- Convert Figma design to code
 - Creating reusable components
 - Associating states with form
 - Use of useState hook